benfry/processing4/README.md

 As with all releases, we'll do [everything possible](https://twitter.com/ben_fry/status/1426282574683516928) to avoid breaking API.
 However, there will still be tweaks that have to be made.
 We'll try to keep them minor.
 Our goal is stability, and keeping everyone's code running.

 The full list of changes can be seen in [the release notes for each version](https://github.com/processing/processing4/blob/master/build/shared/changes.md), this is only a list of things that may break existing projects (whether sketches, Libraries, Modes, etc.)

+### Beta 3

+* Now using JDK 17.0.1 and JavaFX 17.0.1.

+* Major changes to `theme.txt` and theme handling in general.
+Now rendering toolbar icons from SVG images.
+More documentation later.

+* Made `DrawListener` public in `PSurfaceJOGL`.

 ### Beta 2